DominicOram/mx-bluesky-fork/docs/developer/hyperion/reference/readme.md

-# hyperion
+# Hyperion Overview

 Repository for the Hyperion project to implement Unattended Data Collections on the Diamond MX beamlines using the [BlueSky](https://nsls-ii.github.io/bluesky/) / Ophyd framework from BNL.

-Currently the software is able to:
+The software is able to:

+- Fetch and decode UDC instructions from Agamemnon
+- Mount/unmount samples
+- Change energy of the beamline
 - Centre a sample, first using an optical camera, then using an xray grid scan.
 This centring is done at two orthogonal angles so that the sample is centred in 3D.
 - Perform a rotation scan to take diffraction data of the sample

 Left to do is:

-- Mount/unmount samples
 - Set up the beamline to be in a standard state for collection
-- Change energy of the beamline

 # Development Installation